 We have built our technology platform relying primarily on software and systems that we have developed in-house and to a lesser extent on third-party software that we have modified and incorporated.
-Our server fleet consisted of approximately 27,302 servers stored in multiple locations across the country as of December 31, 2014, and we employed 5,076 IT professionals to design, develop and operate our technology platform as of the same date, including the IT professionals we have hired from Tencent in connection with our recent transactions with Tencent.
+Our server fleet consisted of approximately 49,611 servers stored in multiple locations across the country as of December 31, 2015, and we employed 7,525 IT professionals to design, develop and operate our technology platform as of the same date.
 We believe that creating a comparable technology platform is an expensive and time-consuming process and constitutes a significant barrier to entry for potential competitors.